The United States Congress designated the Lake Woodruff Wilderness (map

 to the west.

 The Native Americans who once lived here harvested the rich food supply and left behind mounds, middens, and artifacts dating back 10,000 years.
 The native population began to dwindle after the Spanish explorers arrived in the early 1500s.
 In 1823, Major Joseph Woodruff acquired the DeLeon Springs area (the infamous Fountain of Youth) and gave his name to the nearby lake.
-In 1964, the same year the Wilderness Act was passed, more than 18,500 acres were set aside as Lake Woodruff National Wildlife Refuge, a migratory bird habitat.
+In 1964, the same year the Wilderness Act was passed, the Lake Woodruff National Wildlife Refuge was set aside as migratory bird habitat as well as Wilderness.
 About one-fourth of the refuge is timbered swamps.

-Approximately 1,000 acres of Wilderness have been established along the western refuge boundary between Honey Creek and the Saint Johns River, and the Alexander Springs Wilderness lies just across the river.
+The Wilderness was established along the western refuge boundary between Honey Creek and the Saint Johns River, and the Alexander Springs Wilderness lies just across the river.
 With neither road nor trail, the Wilderness receives few human visitors, aside from those who boat along the borders.